 Significant increases in GDP and income growth have reduced poverty levels and the unemployment rate.
-Poverty nationwide decreased from 47% in 2001 to 3.8% in 2012 and unemployment levels dropped from 10% in 2001 to under 5% in 2016.
+Poverty nationwide decreased from 47% in 2001 to 5.2% in 2021 and unemployment levels dropped from 10% in 2001 to 5% in 2022.

 Kazakhstan has major mineral reserves and massive fossil fuel reserves.
 It is a major exporter of raw materials and industrial goods.
 Much of Kazakh industry depends on resource processing.
-In order to avoid over-dependence on its energy and mining exports, Kazakhstan is promoting the growth of its other sectors, such as machine-building and light industry.
+To avoid over-dependence on its energy and mining exports, Kazakhstan is promoting the growth of its other sectors, such as machine-building and light industry.